FIWARE/catalogue/README.md

 ## Generic Enablers

-The following sections describes the current list of Generic Enablers of the FIWARE platform structured into five architectural divisions
+The following sections describes the current list of Generic Enablers of the FIWARE platform structured into five architectural areas

 ### Core Context Management